YingfanWang/PaCMAP/README.md

 ```

 # Usage
 The `pacmap` package is designed to be compatible with `scikit-learn`, meaning that it has a similar interface with functions in the `sklearn.manifold` module.
 To run `pacmap` on your own dataset, you should install the package following the instructions in [this paragraph](#installation), and then import the module.
-The following code clip includes a use case about how to use pacmap on the [COIL-20](https://www.cs.columbia.edu/CAVE/software/softlib/coil-20.php) dataset:
+The following code clip includes a use case about how to use PaCMAP on the [COIL-20](https://www.cs.columbia.edu/CAVE/software/softlib/coil-20.php) dataset:

 ```
 import pacmap